Niyati345/Niyati/Salary-Prediction/README.md

 # Salary Prediction using Linear Regression

+## Author
+Niyati Dhar

-## Overview
+## Objective
-This project predicts employee salaries based on years of experience using Linear Regression.
+To predict employee salary based on years of experience using Linear Regression.

 ## Technologies Used
 - Python